 - make your home safer by removing fall hazards, and improve your lighting; and

 - exercise regularly; it increases balance and flexibility.

 - If You Live Alone – Get A Personal Electronic Safety Device.
 These small devices save lives every day.
 There are many styles and companies to choose from so check with your favorite store or health provider.
 Call the State Health Department at 733-9202 for additional information on these devices.

-The Hawaii State Department of Health (DOH) and the Hawaii Fall Prevention Consortium in collaboration with, TIMES Supermarkets, FOODLAND Supermarkets, KTA Superstores on the Big Isle, Westside Pharmacy in Lihue, Kauai, Lihue Pharmacy, Molokai Drugs, and the Hawaii Community Pharmacy Association are sponsoring the statewide Senior Fall Prevention Awareness Campaign from June 12 to July 31.
-(Molokai Drugs campaign is in August) The campaign features award winning educational videos, free medication reviews, balance testing, and workshops that focus on preventing falls among older adults.
+The Hawaii State Department of Health (DOH) and the Hawaii Fall Prevention Consortium in collaboration with, Pharmacare Hawaii, TIMES Supermarkets, FOODLAND Supermarkets, KTA Superstores on the Big Isle, Molokai Drugs, City Mill, and the Hawaii Community Pharmacy Association are sponsoring the statewide Senior Fall Prevention Awareness Campaign from June 17 to July 27.
+The campaign features award winning educational videos, information about medication reviews, balance testing, and workshops that focus on preventing falls among older adults.

-In addition, City Mill will host two “Meet and Greet’s” with home safety experts from the Department of Health; on July 7th at their downtown Nimitz location, and on July 14th at their Pearl City location.
-Both will be from 10:00 AM to 1:00 PM
+In addition, City Mill will host two “Meet and Greet’s” with home safety experts from the Department of Health; on July 20th at their downtown Nimitz location, and on July 27th at their Pearl City location.
+Both will be from 09:00 AM to 12:00 Noon.

 Call (808) 733-9202 for more information about fall prevention for seniors.